Contact Information

 • Mode Dial: This dial lets you select different shooting modes, such as automatic, manual, aperture priority, or shutter priority.

-• Exposure Compensation Button: When you need to adjust the brightness of your photos, this button allows you to override the camera's exposure settings.
+• Exposure Compensation Button: This button allows you to override the camera's exposure settings when you need to adjust the brightness of your photos.

 • Menu Button: This button provides access to various settings and options, allowing you to customize your camera's functions.